This post may contain affiliate links. Please read our disclosure policy.

 Slow cooker ham and bean soup

 Start the soup.
 Add the beans, bone, onion, celery, garlic, thyme, salt, and pepper to the slow cooker.
 Add enough water or broth to cover the ingredients by at least an inch.
-Cook on low 6 hours (for soaked beans) or 9 hours (for unsoaked beans).
+Cook on low for 6 hours (for soaked beans) or 9 hours (for unsoaked beans).

 Add the carrots.
-At the 5 hour mark, stir in the carrots.
+At the 5-hour mark, stir in the carrots.
 Continue to cook the soup until the beans are tender.

 Finish.
 Remove the bone from the cooker.
 Cut off the ham, chop it, and add it back to the beans before serving, discarding the gristle and bone.
 I was shocked by how much ham we were able to get from the bone – it was plenty!